choiriyahdev/choiriyahdev/README.md

 <h1 align="center"> Welcome</h1>

-<h4 align="center"> :earth_africa: hy , Im blockchain's enthusiasts  :earth_africa:</h1>
+<h4 align="center"> :earth_africa: hy , Im blockchain's enthusiast  :earth_africa:</h1>

-Experience in validation and programming - more than 3 years.
-In the crypto industry since 2019.
+Environmentalist, Learner, and Egalitarian.
+Not a pessimist who sees the difficulty in every situation rather an optimist.
+Loves to explore.
 We work with all popular and new/unique blockchains.
-We help projects develop in the early stages, as well as support the finished products of projects.

  <div align="center">
   <div style="display: flex; align-items: flex-start;">